COVID-19 tracker: Tokyo confirms 21 new cases

-The Tokyo Metropolitan Government reported 21 new COVID-19 cases on Wednesday, an increase of 16 from a week earlier and the 20th straight day below 30.
+The Tokyo Metropolitan Government confirmed 21 COVID-19 cases Wednesday, the same tally as a week before.
+One death was reported among those infected.

-In the capital, one new death linked to COVID-19 was confirmed.
-The seven-day average of new cases was 17.3, up from 14.3 the week before.
-There were four patients with severe symptoms, down two from Monday.
+The seven-day average of new cases was 15.9, down from 17.3 a week earlier.

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.